Ōmeteōtl: Definition

 Multiple Nahuatl sources, notably the Florentine Codex, name the highest level of heaven Ōmeyōcān or "place of duality" (Sahagún specifically terms it "in ōmeyōcān in chiucnāuhnepaniuhcān" or "the place of duality, above the nine-tiered heavens)."
-In the {Histoyre du Mechique, Franciscan priest André Thevet translated a Nahuatl source reporting that in this layer of heaven there existed "a god named Ometecuhtli, which means two-gods, and one of them was a goddess."
+In the Histoyre du Mechique, Franciscan priest André Thevet translated a Nahuatl source reporting that in this layer of heaven there existed "a god named Ometecuhtli, which means two-gods, and one of them was a goddess."
 The History of the Mexicans as Told by Their Paintings (Historia de los mexicanos por sus pinturas) names the inhabitants of the uppermost heaven Tōnacātēcuhtli and Tonacacihuatl (Lord and Lady of Abundance).
 Sahagún concurs that these are epithets of "in ōmetēuctli in ōmecihuātl", giving as another name of ōmeyōcān "in tōnacātēuctli īchān" ("the mansion of the Lord of Abundance").

 There is some evidence that these two gods were considered aspects of a single being, as when a singer in the Cantares Mexicanos asks where he can go given that "ōme ihcac yehhuān Dios" ("they, God, stand double").
 The Historia de los Mexicanos por sus pinturas reports of the two that "se criaron y estuvieron siempre en el treceno cielo, de cuyo principio no se supo jamás, sino de su estada y creación, que fue en el treceno cielo" (they were raised and had always been in the thirteenth heaven; nothing was ever known of their beginning, just their dwelling and creation, which were in the thirteenth heaven).

+As for direct use of the term, in a hymn transcribed in the Historia Tolteca-Chichimeca, we get this double-standing god's name.
+The sacred song contains the following line: "Ōmeteōtl in tēyōcoyani," meaning "Two-god, the people-creator."

+Another appearance of the name Ometeotl comes in the Codex Vaticanus A (3738), where the twelve layers of heaven are described.
+The twelfth heaven is labeled "Homeyoca" (Omeyocan), and it features a divine figure with a long gloss in Italian.
+The first lines read, "Questo vuol tanto dire come il luogo, dov' è il creatore del tutto, o la prima causa.
+Chiamanlo per un' altro nome Hometeule."
+English translation: "This means the place where the creator of all things—or the First Cause—exists.
+They also name it Hometeule."
+A close comparison shows that this icon of "Hometeule" is nearly identical to Tonacateuctli (as one would expect).
+The "teule" part of the word is recognizable from many letters and manuscripts by conquistadors: it is how the Spaniards heard and wrote down the Nahuatl word "teotl," meaning supernatural entity or god.
+And, of course, the "h" is silent in Spanish.
+So "hometeule" is a Spanish-speaker's phonetic transcription of "Ometeotl."

 As a result of these references, many scholars (most notably Miguel León-Portilla) interpret the rare name ōmeteōtl as "Dual God" or "Lord of the Duality".
 León-Portilla further argues that Ōmeteōtl was the supreme creator deity of the Aztecs, and that the Aztecs envisioned this deity as a mystical entity with a dual nature.